Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 THR

-CECO Environmental and Thermon Group Holdings said stockholders of both companies approved their strategic combination in votes held May 28.
+CECO Environmental and Thermon Group Holdings said stockholders at both companies approved their strategic combination in votes held May 28, with preliminary results showing overwhelming support on both sides.

 At CECO’s annual meeting, about 99.93% of votes cast were in favor of the transaction.
-At Thermon’s meeting, nearly 99.97% of votes cast supported the deal.
+At Thermon’s meeting, nearly 99.97% of votes cast supported the combination.

-The companies said the transaction is expected to close on or around June 1, 2026.
+The companies said the deal is expected to close on or around June 1, 2026, subject to customary closing conditions.

-• About 41.18% of Thermon’s outstanding shares elected stock consideration.
-Those shares will convert into the right to receive about $1.48 in cash and 0.7920 of a CECO share per Thermon share.
+Thermon also disclosed how stockholders elected to be paid for their shares.
+Based on the final election results, holders of about 41.18% of Thermon’s outstanding shares chose stock consideration.
+Under the merger proration process, those shares will convert into the right to receive approximately $1.48 in cash and 0.7920 of a CECO share per Thermon share.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.